 • The property is not serviced by a public wastewater system.
+The project is conditioned to permit and build an onsite wastewater treatment system prior to commencing manufacturing activities.

 Mitigation Measure 3.13-2: Verification of adequate water supply and service for municipal water service.